fantauzzi/CarND-PID-Control-Project/README.md

 ---

 In this project I implemented a simple PID controller to drive a simulated car around a the track.
-The program receives data about the car cross-track error and speed from the simulator, computes the needed steering angle and throttle, and direct the simulator to apply them to the car.
+The program receives data about the car cross-track error and speed from the simulator, computes the needed steering angle and throttle, and directs the simulator to apply them to the car.
 Communication between the program and the simulator is via sockets.

+The steering angle as accepted by the simulator must be in the range [-1, 1].
+When the controller produces a value outside that interval, it is replaced with the closest value in the interval (that is, either 1 or -1).
+Output of the controller is calculated as:

+where `P`, `I` and `D` are the controller coefficients, `Δt` is the time interval since the previous output updated, and `e` is the error.

+Error `e` is the square of the cross-track error (distance of the car from the center-line), but it is given a positive or negative sign, depending on whether the car is to the right or left of the center-line.
+The simulator doesn't provide measurement updates at regular (evenly-spaced) time intervals, therefore `Δt` changes at every controller update.

+As far as I can observe, latency in the communication between controller and simulator is too small to have an impact, and I therefore ignored it in the implementation.

 ## Dependencies